Photographed in 2023 at the end of Carolina’s on-site internship at NASA’s Glenn Research Center.

 Campaign Progress Update

-Step by step, we’re building this campaign with integrity, transparency, and purpose.
+Step by step, we have built this campaign with integrity, transparency, and purpose.

 Thank you for being part of it.